MohamedMamdouh18/Games-Field/README.md

 ## Setup

-### Packages and Running

-- The `pom.xml` will do the package installation for back-end but if anything goes wrong.
+- The `build.sbt` will do the package installation for the app.

 ## Design Patterns